Walking, Fishing, and Castles - 40917

 Cottage | 3 bedrooms | sleeps 6

-Dol y Castell is a historic cottage, set in a stunning rural location in North Wales.
-Nestled at the foothill of Moel Siabod in the heart of Snowdonia National Park with the Welsh Castle of Dolwyddelan standing proud on the hillside above.
-Only 6 miles from Betws y Coed the cottage invites you to indulge in walking, climbing, mountain biking, fishing, canoeing, bird watching or simply relaxing and taking in the laid back pace of Welsh country life.
+This is a historic cottage, set in a stunning rural location in the heart of Snowdonia, North Wales.
+Nestled at the foothill of Moel Siabod mountain with the Welsh Castle of Dolwyddelan standing proud on the hillside above.
+Within short distances of this accommodation you will find Betws y Coed, Blaenau Ffestiniog etc offer numerous walks, bike trails, canoeing, underground mine tours, climbing, fishing, tree top adventures and much more.
+Alternatively, you can relax; try out the numerous award winning restaurants in the area and take in the laid back pace of Welsh country life.

-Dol y Castell is a semi-detached, grade II listed building where John Jones, Talysarn was born; one of Wales' most prominent Calvinist Methodist preachers (1796-1857).
-A marble monument in his honour is located at the drive to the house.
+This self catering accommodation is a semi-detached, grade II listed building where John Jones, Talysarn was born; one of Wales' most prominent Calvinist Methodist preachers.
+A marble monument in his honour is located at the drive to the cottage.

-Situated across the main road (A470) is the historic castle of Llywelyn the Great built between 1210-1240.
-It is one of the few remaining Welsh built castles and can be visited daily between 9am - 6pm.
+Situated across the main road (A470) is the historic castle of Llywelyn the Great built.
+It is one of the few remaining Welsh built castles and can be visited daily.

 Weekly lets from £425 / Short breaks from £254